ChatGPT wants my job. It can’t (and it won’t) have it.

 Lauren Bowden, Fintech content lead at The Comms Crowd looks at the opportunities and challenges facing Regtech firms, and the role trust plays in ensuring future success.

-When the term Regtech burst onto the scene around circa 2015, it was met with mixed reaction.
-Some took the cynical path – simply as spin for existing regulatory technology vendors who have been in the business for years to benefit from Fintech’s halo effect.
+When the term Regtech burst onto the scene circa 2015, it was met with mixed reactions.
+Some were cynical.
+They dismissed it as spin for existing regulatory technology vendors to benefit from Fintech’s halo effect.
 Others saw it as a way for new start-ups to shake things up, offering more cost-effective and agile SaaS-based solutions to post-GFC problems.

-Seven years later, with the market projected to reach around USD 33.1 Billion by 2026, countless players are thriving in all areas from tax to cannabis.
-Established vendors are now embracing the portmanteau with open arms and investing in more flexible forward-looking business models – few would dispute that Regtech is here to stay.
+Seven years later, with the market projected to reach around USD 33.1 Billion by 2026, countless players are thriving in all areas, from tax to cannabis.
+Established vendors embrace the portmanteau with open arms and invest in more flexible, forward-looking business models.
+Few would now dispute that Regtech is here to stay.

-That said – there are still a fair few hurdles these firms need to jump before they can realise their full potential.
+That said – there are still a few hurdles these firms must jump before they can realise their full potential.
 According to the FCA, one of the most active regulators supporting this burgeoning market, it all comes down to trust:

-“The trust element is ingrained in the complex ‘business case for RegTech’ – RegTech firms need to convince firms to allow them to work with their most sensitive data assets and systems in order to solve their problems.”
+“The trust element is ingrained in the complex ‘business case for RegTech’ – RegTech firms need to convince firms to allow them to work with their most sensitive data assets and systems to solve their problems.”

 Policies, procedures, and – most importantly – legal documentation go a long way to ensure sensitive data assets and systems remain safe.
-But before anything gets signed, to get even a toe in the door Regtech firms need to find ways to demonstrate trustworthiness.
-Of course, trust needs to be embedded internally first, through a solid culture, stemming from the top down and cultivated by HR, but it needs to be demonstrable externally too, especially in such a crowded market.
-And this can be achieved with transparent marketing communications.
+But before anything gets signed, Regtech firms must find ways to demonstrate their trustworthiness.
+Of course, trust needs to be embedded internally through a solid culture.
+That culture must cascade from the top down and be cultivated by HR.
+However, it must also be demonstrable externally, especially in a crowded market.
+This can be achieved with transparent marketing communications.

-- For more established vendors looking to move into the Regtech space, a solid analyst relations programme should be at the heart of any product roadmap.
+- For more established vendors looking to move into the Regtech space, a solid analyst relations programme should be at the heart of the product roadmap.
 Honest, open, and regular dialogue with the gatekeepers of those ever-important magic quadrants, waves, or rankings should be prioritised.

-Social media is time consuming enough, do I need to invest in more than one channel?
+Social Media Channels: Do I need to invest in more than one?

 Time to read: 3 minutes

-A persistent and key question for B2B companies is whether there is real value in social media and, if so, which channels are worth the investment of time and resources.
-Our social media expert, Simona Cotta Ramusino shares her views on the best approach.
+A persistent question for B2B companies is whether social media channels have real value.
+And, if so, which channels are worth the investment.
+Our social media expert, Simona Cotta Ramusino, shares her views on the best approach.

-The outage that simultaneously affected WhatsApp, Facebook and Instagram last month highlighted an important lesson for social media managers: either take a day off, or ensure you are on multiple platforms.
-But aside from the outage there is another reason why a B2B firm should be nurturing multiple social media channels – they fulfil different purposes.
+The outages that have impacted WhatsApp, Facebook, and Instagram in recent years provided an important lesson for social media managers: make sure you are on multiple platforms.
+However, another reason B2B firms should nurture multiple social media channels is that they fulfil different purposes.

-The way I see it LinkedIn is about describing who you are, Twitter is about doing what you are and Facebook is about showing who you are.
+The way I see it, LinkedIn is about describing who you are, Twitter is about doing what you are, and Facebook is about showing who you are.

 Let’s hear it for LinkedIn

-LinkedIn remains our preferred social media platform when it comes to our B2B clients.
+LinkedIn remains one of the preferred social media channels for our B2B clients.

-According to some recent stats, LI drives 46% of social traffic to B2B sites and is considered the most credible source of content.
-Other numbers supporting the business case for having a LI presence include:
+According to some recent stats, the platform drives 46% of social traffic to B2B sites and is considered the most credible content source.
+Other numbers supporting the business case for having a LinkedIn presence include:

 - 4 out of 5 people on the platform “drive business decisions”